7h3730B/nix/README.md

 Connected to tailscale

-### Rem
+### Ram

-Rem is a raspberry pi in my home network also connected to tailscale.
+Rem is a raspberry pi in my home network also connected to tailscale and provide a exit node.
 It runs all private stuff, like RSS feed manager, bookmark manager, irc bouncer, a WiFi access point and other stuff i don't know yet.

-### Ram
+### Rem

 Ram is a raspberry pi and should be there to monitor all other machines (also tailscale).